MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-in-the-cloud.md

 # Machine Learning Server in the Cloud

-[Machine Learning Server](../what-is-microsoft-r-server.md), formerly known as Microsoft R Server, is a broadly deployable enterprise-class analytics platform for R and Python for on premises computing.
+[Machine Learning Server](../what-is-microsoft-r-server.md), formerly known as Microsoft R Server, is a broadly deployed enterprise-class analytics platform for R and Python on-premises computing.

-It's also available in the cloud on Azure virtual machines (VM), and through Azure services that have embedded the R and Python libraries.
-This article explains your options for using Machine Learning Server in Azure.
+It's also available in the cloud on Azure virtual machines (VM), and through Azure services that have integrated the R and Python libraries.
+This article explains your options for accessing Machine Learning Server functionality in Azure.

-## Azure virtual machine with Machine Learning Server
+## Azure virtual machines with Machine Learning Server

 You can provision an Azure virtual machine, running either a Windows or Linux operating system, that already has Machine Learning Server with both R and Python support.